tocalai/Lab-Electron/README.md

 **Demo description:**
-Fontend with Electron framework, let user input the person's name and age range for searching Endend with .Net dll library simulate to query person data from data store  and return json string as output to fontend
+Fontend with Electron framework, let user input the person's name and age range for searching backend with .Net dll library simulate to query person data from data store  and return json string as output to fontend

 **User interface:**
 ![process](https://cloud.githubusercontent.com/assets/16344700/23114317/4802fdd6-f779-11e6-9456-897e72340a9e.png)